clauzewitz/homebridge-xiaomi-mi-robot-vacuum/README.md

 	```
 		"accessories": [
 			{
 				"accessory": "MiRobotVacuum",
 				"name": "Vacuum Cleaner",
 				"model": "MODEL_DISCOVERED_FROM_STEP_12",
 				"ip": "IP_ADDRESS_OF_THE_ROBOT",
 				"token": "TOKEN_DISCOVERED_FROM_STEP_7",
-			"pause": false,
+				"showDock": false,
-			"dock": false,
+				"showStatus": false,
-			"status": false
+				"enablePause": false
 			}
 		]
 	```

-	​Set "pause" to `true` or `false`  to display or hide pause button for the vacuum.
+	​Set "showDock" to `true` or `false`  to display or hide docked state for the vacuum.
-	​Set "dock" to `true` or `false`  to display or hide docked state for the vacuum.
+	​Set "showStatus" to `true` or `false`  to display or hide sensors and filters status for the vacuum.
-	​Set "status" to `true` or `false`  to display or hide sensors and filters status for the vacuum.
+	​Set "enablePause" to `true` or `false`  to display or hide pause button for the vacuum.

 13. Restart Homebridge, and your Mi Robot Vacuum will be added to Home app.